MBCOT/Referral-and-Reward-Systems/README.md

 1. **Token Creation and Distribution:**
    - Central authority or smart contract creates a large number of referral tokens.
-   - Users obtain referral tokens from the central authority or purchase them on a decentralized exchange (DEX).
+   - Users obtain referral tokens from the central authority or buy them on a smart contract.

 2. **Inviting Friends:**
    - User sends a referral link containing the Identity Token to friends.